ImWuX/tartarus-bootloader/protocol.md

 The Tartarus Boot Protocol describes the state that the Tartarus bootloader will leave the kernel in.

-CPU State
+### CPU State
 - A20 line enabled

-Memory Map
+### Memory Map
 - Sorted by `base`
-- `USABLE`/`BOOT_RECLAIMABLE` entries are...
+- `USABLE` / `BOOT_RECLAIMABLE` entries are strict entries.
+In addition to the normal properties, strict entries are also guaranteed to
-    - Always page aligned
+    - Always be page aligned
-    - Never overlapping with other entries
+    - Never overlap with other entries
-- 0 - 0x1000 is never `USABLE`
+- The first page is never `USABLE` (for example in amd64 0 - 0x1000 is never usable)

 # This state is described by UEFI